Fluoride Treatment in St. Catharines

 Fluoride also helps speed remineralization as well as disrupts acid production in already erupted teeth of both children and adults.

-Recommended in the following cases:
+Fluoride Treatment is Recommended in the following cases:

 - Gum disease & infections